UTADNCLab/AICA-Competition-Documentation-2026/03_Setup/System_and_Software_setup.md

 - Run `configure_python.bat` for Python workflow only
 - Run `configure_matlab.bat` for MATLAB workflow only

-- Run both files when using Python and MATLAB
+- Run both files if using Python and MATLAB

-> Restart your system after running setup scripts before continuing.
+Restart your system after all configuration steps are complete.

 ### Back to [ AICA Portal](../00_Portal/AICA_PORTAL.md)